radius-project/radius/docs/content/app-model/bindings-model.md

 **Example default binding**

-The [`azure.com/CosmosDocumentDb`]({{< ref azure-cosmos >}}) component offers both the `azure.com/CosmosDocumentDb` and `mongo.com/MongoDb` bindings without needing to provide any configuration.
+The [`azure.com/CosmosDBMongo`]({{< ref cosmos-mongodb.md >}}) component offers both the `azure.com/CosmosDBMongo` and `mongo.com/MongoDb` bindings without needing to provide any configuration.
 The following component has no user-defined bindings, but users are able to take advantage of its default bindings effortlessly.

 ```sh
 resource db 'Components' = {